KudoAI/kudoai.com/docs/README.md

    npm install
    ```

-***Note:** Sass will lint style edits before each compilation.
+***Note:** For style edits, Sass will lint before each compilation.
 To learn more: https://sass-lang.com/guide/*

 <br>